Property Investment Strategies: Building a Strong Property Portfolio

 Most likely you’ll be aiming for two different outcomes, a monthly rental income and an increase in the value of the property over time in case you’re looking to sell up.
 While there are a few different ways you can go about a Buy-to-Let investment, they all follow this basic model.

-While this is a huge oversimplification of becoming a landlord, the basics are simple and represent one of the easiest ways to get into the property investment market.
-There’s a lot to be said for the classics and many landlords earn excellent returns by having a portfolio of Buy-to-Let properties.
+Investing in a single let property is popular because its one of the most simple ways to get into the property investment market.
+There’s a lot to be said for the classics and many landlords earn excellent returns by having a portfolio of single let investment properties.

 Unfortunately, a by-product of more tenants is more time spent managing the property.
 There’s also the potential for more wear and tear.
 The more tenants, the higher the chance the property may need maintenance down the line.